Hidden Toxins in Food Labels: How to Identify Harmful Ingredients (Part 1)

 Plant-based alternatives that replace synthetic dyes without chemical exposure.

-🟢 Preservative-Free Foods
+🟢 Minimally Processed Foods

 Organic produce, pasture-raised meats, homemade meals